LingLi-su/coachtube/README.md

 ReadMe

-Real Time chat with others
+1.Real Time chat with others
-Become a Creator and Share Videos
+2.Become a Creator and Share Videos
-Comments, Likes/Dislikes
+3.Comments, Likes/Dislikes